Lucaf03/sp5-CPU/README.md

 This repository contains the design of a simple RISC-V CPU core, written in VHDL, implementing a subset of the RV32I instruction set architecture.

-The CPU supports most of the RV32I Base Integer Instruction Set, with the following exceptions:

-- No support for Memory Ordering Instructions (e.g. FENCE)

-- No support for Environment Calls and Breakpoints (e.g. ECALL, EBREAK)

 This CPU is based on a 4-stage pipeline: